 Inside the museum, visitors may sit in the driver’s seat of a 1947 Studebaker, listen to music on the radio, and envision driving on the causeway to the newly opened Jekyll Island State Park during the 1950s.
 Kids also love standing aboard a yawl, a sailing vessel during the Colonial Era, inside a giant eagle’s nest, where they can put on feathered capes and felt eagle masks.

 Adults, on the other hand, are drawn to exhibits of luxurious objects originally possessed by members of the Jekyll Island Club.
-Visitors of all ages can’t stop themselves from riding in a red “bug” through an exhibit that depicts the exhilaration of driving on the island in a tiny roadster that’s famous in the 1900s when regular motorcars were outlawed.
+Visitors of all ages can’t stop themselves from riding in a red “bug” through an exhibit depicting the exhilaration of driving on the island in a tiny roadster famous in the 1900s when regular motorcars were outlawed.

 All in all, Mosaic takes tourists on a journey through the island’s remarkable history, from the Native American era into the 1960s.